-Equality Issues
+Equality

-- 5.6 Gillespie Primary School is an equal opportunites service provider and employer.
+- 5.11.
+Gillespie Primary school is an equal opportunites service provider and employer.
 No form of discrimination is tolerated.
-All school employees have a responsibility to promote and comply with the schools equal opportunities policies and practices and with the requirements of the law. - 5.7 School employees are required to: - make sure that the school's equality policies are complied with and carried out. - treat all members of the community, parents, pupils and other employees fairly and equally regardless of their sex, race, colour, national or ethnic origin, sexuality, religion, age, disability or marital status - assist all members of the community, parents and pupils so that they can benefit from the services on offer - never display in the workplace, nor allow others to display, sexist or racist material, or material which would normally be considered offensive taking into account the school's equality policy. - tell their manager or Headteacher about anything which may be discrimination, bullying and harassment or victimisation of themselves, colleagues, parents, pupils or members of the community - 5.8 The Headteacher has a particular responsibility for making sure that: - services are delivered in a manner which effectively meets the Council's/schools equality policies and that all groups within the community have equal access - employees, pupils and parents can enjoy an environment which is free of any discrimination - the Headteacher/Governor is informed about any incidents and/or complaints about discrimination, victimisation, or harassment
+All school employees have a responsibility to promote and comply with the schools equal opportunities policies and practices and within the requirements of the law. - 5.12.
+School employees are required to: - make sure that the school's equality policies are complied with and carried out - treat all members of the community, parents, pupils and other employees fairly and equally regardless of their age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation. - assist all members of the community, parents and pupils so that they can benefit from the services on offer - never display in or out of the workplace, nor allow others to display, sexist or racist material, or material which would normally be considered offensive taking into account the school's equality policy - Report Incidents of discrimination, bullying and harassment or victimisation of themselves, colleagues, parents, pupils or members of the community to the staffs line manager or Headteacher - In line with Safeguarding expectations, self-refer themselves to the Headteacher where they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards. - 5.13.
+The Headteacher has a particular responsibility for making sure that:

+- services are delivered in a manner which effectively meets the Council's/schools equality policies and that all groups within the community have equal access - employees, pupils and parents can enjoy an environment which is free of any discrimination - the Headteacher/Governor is informed about any incidents and/or complaints about discrimination, victimisation, or harassment